davidwinter/sensible_logging/README.md

 * The request log is minimal compared to out of the box Sinatra.
 * `env['request_id']` is now available to hook into Sentry reports.

+## Using

+Key thing is to wrap the Sinatra app in `sensible_logging` (as in `config.ru`) with your required options for logger, log tags and excluded parameters.

 ## Todo

 Need to ensure `sensible_logging` confirms to all of the relevant `productionisation` checklist items.
 Pretty much there though.